 2 years longer than term of loan

-WHAT ARE MY RIGHTS IN RELATION TO MY PERSONAL DATA?
+WHAT ARE YOUR RIGHTS IN RELATION TO YOUR DATA?

 You will not be subject to decisions based solely on automated data processing without your prior consent.